R-RASAGNA/EMS_ANGULAR/README.md

-# Employee Management System
+# StaffTrack – Smart Workforce Management
 Employee CRUD Application A simple Employee Management CRUD application built using Angular and JSON Server.
 Features include adding, updating, viewing, and deleting employee records with a responsive UI.

-# Employee CRUD Application
+# StaffTrack – Smart Workforce Management

 ## Description
 This is an Employee Management CRUD (Create, Read, Update, Delete) application built using Angular.
 It provides a user-friendly interface for managing employee records efficiently.